Sandesam

-Sandesam is a 1991 Indian Malayalam-language political satire black comedy film directed by Sathyan Anthikad and written by Sreenivasan starring Thilakan, Sreenivasan, Jayaram, Oduvil Unnikrishnan, Siddique, Kaviyoor Ponnamma and Maathu.
+Sandesam is a 1991 Indian Malayalam-language political satire film directed by Sathyan Anthikad and written by Sreenivasan starring Thilakan, Sreenivasan, Jayaram, Oduvil Unnikrishnan, Siddique, Kaviyoor Ponnamma and Maathu.
 The film deals with political activism existing in Kerala and takes major digs on the political parties in the state.
 In the film, Raghavan, a retired railway employee, wishes to live the rest of his life with his family.
 However, he is forced to become a mediator and reconcile his two sons who feud over petty politics.

 Sandesam is often regarded as a classic in Malayalam cinema.
 The film was included in IBN Live's list of "100 Greatest Indian Films of All Time".
 The film was remade in Tamil language as Veettai Paar Naattai Paar by director Thulasidas in 1994.

 Plot

 After retirement from Indian Railways as station master, Raghavan Nair is back home.
 His long cherished dream to spend his retirement with his family consisting of his wife, three sons and two daughters gets a blow after witnessing his two sons brawling with each other over their political differences and the debilitating effect this has on the family.
 Prabhakaran, the elder one is a staunch leftist and an active worker of the Revolutionary Democratic Party (RDP), which has just lost the Kerala state Assembly elections and relinquished office.
 Prakashan, popularly known as KRP, Prabhakaran's younger brother is involved with the Indian National Secular Party (INSP) which has now come to power.
 Though they are both educated, neither has any plans to earn a living on their own and are fully immersed in petty politics, sponging off their parents for their needs.

 Raghavan Nair becomes deeply worried about their future, and tries to advise his sons, but his admonitions fall on deaf ears.
 Aanandan, his son-in-law is a police sub-inspector, but on suspension.
 When RDP was in power, he had arrested and beaten up several of the opposition party workers on instruction from the ruling party officials.
 Now that the former opposition is in power, they exact their revenge; first by transferring him repeatedly to stations as remote as possible and then by suspending him.

 As part of his retired life, Raghavan Nair decides to focus his attention on his agricultural activities and meets the new young agricultural officer Udayabhanu and with his wife's approval, wants their younger daughter Latika to marry him.
 But his elder sons oppose it for flimsy and petty reasons.
 Prakashan pulls some strings and gets him transferred immediately to a remote location in order to prevent the marriage, but Nair gets them married at the registrar's office.